yalmip/yalmip.github.io/_examples/explicitlpvampc.md

 ### First step

 In the first step we rewrite the 1-norm into an epigraph formulation, and add constraints for the final state.
-Note that we have to manually derive the epigraph models of the sum-of-1-norms, due to the [Extra.Robust | issues described here].
+Note that we have to manually derive the epigraph models of the sum-of-1-norms, due to the [Extra Robust issues described here].

 ````matlab
 % |x| written as max(a[x;u]+b)